sterben404/airuto/README.md

 # Requirements
-- OS Linux ( not support windows )
+- OS Linux ( not support for windows )
 - Python3

 # Installation